List of United Arab Emirates ODI cricketers

 This is a list of United Arab Emirates' One-day International cricketers.
-A One Day International, or an ODI, is an international cricket match between two representative teams, each having ODI status, as determined by the International Cricket Council (ICC).
+A One Day International (ODI) is an international cricket match between two representative teams, each having ODI status, as determined by the International Cricket Council (ICC).
 An ODI differs from Test matches in that the number of overs per team is limited, and that each team has only one innings.
-The list is arranged in the order in which each player won his first ODI cap.
+This list is arranged in the order in which each player won his first ODI cap for the UAE.
 Where more than one player won his first ODI cap in the same match, those players are listed alphabetically by surname - or, in the case of Muslims, by first name.